Project-MONAI/model-zoo/models/brats_mri_axial_slices_generative_diffusion/docs/README.md

 ```

 ## Data
 The training data is BraTS 2016 and 2017 from [Medical Decathlon](http://medicaldecathlon.com/).
+Users can find more details on the dataset (Task01_BrainTumour) at [Medical Decathlon](http://medicaldecathlon.com/).

 - Target: Image Generation
 - Task: Synthesis